kostr2010/par-prog-7-sem/task-10/README.md

 # HOW TO RUN

-run `run.sh N`, where N - number of threads
+run `execute.sh N`, where N - number of threads

 # HOW TO VERIFY